 Since the recent update, many users are complaining that Windows 10 is not booting, probably because the latest update has broken your computer.
+And Windows 10 won’t start after updates.
 But don’t worry, by following these steps, you can fix this issue.

 The steps below can help uninstall your updates for Windows 10 and get your PC or laptop to boot.